sanwar19/laughing-octo-spoon/Podman/Basic_Networking.md

 via Network Address Translation(NAT).
 We also see users wanting to use `macvlan` for networking as well.
 The `macvlan` plugin forwards an entire network interface from the host into the container, allowing it access to the network the host is connected to.
-And finally, the default network configuration for rootless containers is slirp4netns.
+And finally, the default network configuration for rootless containers is `slirp4netns`.
 The slirp4netns network mode has limited capabilities but can be run on users without root privileges.
 It creates a tunnel from the host into the container to forward traffic.

 ### Bridge

-A bridge network is defined as an internal network is created where both the container and host are attached.
+A bridge network is defined as an internal network is, created where both the container and host are attached.
 Then this network is capable of allowing the containers to communicate outside the host.

 ![bridge_network](podman_bridge.png)